zalora/styleguide/pages/components/List.md

 ## Anatomy
 ![List Anatomy](img/list/List_Anatomy.jpg)

-List is composed of the following elements:
+A list is composed of the following elements:

 Primary text